 Give me a living reason she's disloyal.

-But, sith I am enter'd in this cause so far,
+But sith I am entered in this cause so far,

-That in their sleeps will mutter their affairs:
+So loose of soul, that in their sleeps will mutter

 In sleep I heard him say 'Sweet Desdemona,